-In fast-moving waters, the characters find solace from their painful pasts and fight to save that which is most endangered.
-Rivers, oceans, and ephemeral washes are not only settings, they’re vessels for our most beloved element in all its liquid beauty, strength, and potential for violence.
-Steelies and Other Endangered Species: Stories on Water is an unforgettable journey on water by an author who knows it from the inside out, having guided on it, swum and sailed it, rowed and paddled it, and written about it for decades.
+Rivers, oceans, and ephemeral washes are not just settings in Lawton's stories, they’re vessels for transformation.
+Steelies and Other Endangered Species: Stories on Water is an unforgettable journey on our most beloved element in all its liquid beauty, strength, and potential for violence.
+Lawton knows water from the inside out, having guided on it, swum and sailed and rowed and paddled it, and written about it from her unique perspective for decades.

 "A powerful collection of stories about connections to the wild and necessary land, rivers, and creatures around us.
 But as part of the wondrous and fragile web made possible by water, it is also a beautiful meditation on the human heart and our essential connections to each other." — Julian Hoffman, author of The Small Heart of Things

 Page Lambert, author of In Search of Kinship and Shifting Stars wrote: